-• The community must be the focus of benefits accruing from restructures, the legislature should protect community interest on the basis of equity and distribution, handover the assets to the
+The community must be the focus of benefits accruing from restructures, the legislature should protect community interest on the basis of equity and distribution, handover the assets to the community should be examined; and communities shall encourage the transfer the management of health schemes to a professional entity.

-• The private sector should be used to mobilise and strengthen the technical and financial resources from within and outside the country to implement the services, with particular emphasis on utilisation of local resources.
+The private sector should be used to mobilise and strengthen the technical and financial resources from within and outside the country to implement the services, with particular emphasis on utilization of local resources.

-• The government should provide the necessary financial resources to guide the process of community management of pharmacy supplies.
+The government should provide the necessary financial resources to guide the process of community management of pharmacy supplies.
 The government should be a facilitator through setting up standards, specifications and rules to help harmonise the private sector and establish a legal independent body by an act of parliament to monitor and control the providers.
-Government should assist the poor communities who cannot afford service cost, and alleviate social-economic negative aspects of privatisation.
+Government should assist the poor communities who cannot afford service cost, and alleviate social-economic negative aspects of privatization.

-• The sector actors should create awareness to the community of the roles of the private sector and government in the provision of health and pharmacy services.
+The sector actors should create awareness to the community of the roles of the private sector and government in the provision of health and pharmacy services.

-• Support agencies should assist with financial and technical support, training facilities, coordination, development and dissemination of health projects, as well as evaluation of projects.
+Support agencies should assist with financial and technical support, training facilities, coordination, development and dissemination of health projects, as well as evaluation of projects.

-Aims and Objective
+Aims and Objectives